24io/opencampus-ai-project/README.md

 a_{m,1} & a_{m,2} & \cdots & a_{m,n}
 \end{bmatrix}$$

-where each $A_{ii}$ is a square block matrix corresponding to the coupling between variables within a single cell or a small group of cells.
+where each $a_{ii}$ is a square block matrix corresponding to the coupling between variables within a single cell or a small group of cells.

 ## Motivation